 Angelica Sinensis or Dang gui (dong quai) For Fertility

 Dang gui is an excellent fertility herb for people who experience fatigue, dizziness, difficulty staying asleep, anxiety/depression, and/or light or light-colored menstrual blood.
 If you’ve been told that you’re anemic or have low hematocrit when searching for answers to your fatigue, Angelica can be a key support.

 Angelica sinensis has been shown to regulate irregular periods as well as aid in the treatment of anemia.
 It is also a strong anti-inflammatory.

 If you experience anxiety with heart palpitations and wake frequently at night, Dang gui may be for you.

 Keep in mind that Angelica it is most effective in combination with other herbs in a customized Chinese herbal formula for fertility.

 How To Use Chinese Herbs For Fertility

 For folks looking for some low-key support on their fertility journey, you can add small amounts of herbs to your food or tea.
 For those looking for more impactful, customized support, working with a fertility herbalist is the way to go.
-In the meta-analysis referenced earlier, the impressive efficacy of Chinese Herbs for fertility were taken in customized formulas, made specific for each person's specific health concerns, constitution, and stage in their fertility journey.
-Reach out for a free, 20 minute Holistic Fertility consult today.
+In the meta-analysis referenced earlier, the impressive efficacy of Chinese Herbs for fertility were taken in customized formulas, made specific for each person’s specific health concerns, constitution, and stage in their fertility journey.
+Book your 25 minute consult today.